cyberang3l/slippy-tile-proxy-server/README.md

 has slippy tile map support.

-As I mentioned above, I don't understand much about TMS/WMTS servers, but the python mercantile package can make such convertions look simple.
+As I mentioned above, I don't understand much about TMS/WMTS servers, but the python mercantile and pyproj packages can make such conversions look simple.

-See the sample `norway_vfr` map in the `MAINCONFIG` configuration, to see how you can use this feature.
-In the `MAINCONFIG` you can also look at the sample `openflightmaps` configuration that uses a base and an overlay to serve a merged composite tile.
+See the sample `norway_vfr` map in the `mainConf` configuration, to see how you can use this feature.
+In the `mainConf` you can also look at the sample `openflightmaps` configuration that uses a base and an overlay to serve a merged composite tile.

 # Usage

-1. Edit the `MAINCONFIG` dictionary in the `slippy-tile-proxy-server.py` file and add the map configuration that you would like the tile proxy server to serve (read the comments and have a look at the sample configurations to understand how to add your configuration).
+1. Edit the `mainConf` dictionary in the `slippy-tile-proxy-server.py` file and add the map configuration that you would like the tile proxy server to serve (read the comments and have a look at the sample configurations that are included to understand how to add your configuration).
 2. Save the script.
 3. Run the script in a console: `python3 slippy-tile-proxy-server.py`
 4. Make HTTP GET requests from your browser, or point any other program